The Connectivity of the Dual: Abstract

 \section{Abstract}

 The dual of a polyhedron is a polyhedron -- or in graph theoretical terms: the dual of a $3$-connected plane graph is a $3$-connected plane graph.
 Astonishingly, except for sufficiently large facewidth, not much is known about the connectivity of the dual on higher surfaces.
 Are the duals of $3$-connected embedded graphs of higher genus $3$-connected, too?
-If not: which connectivity guarantees $3$-connectedness of the dual?
-In this article, we give answers to this and related questions.
-Among other things, we prove that there is no connectivity that for every genus guarantees the $3$-connectedness or $2$-connectedness of the dual, and give upper bounds for the minimum genus for which (with $c>2$) a $c$-connected embedded graphs with a dual that has a $1$- or $2$-cut can occur.
-For the torus, we determine exact values for the connectivity needed to guarantee $3$- respectively $2$-connectivity of the dual.
+If not, which connectivity guarantees $3$-connectedness of the dual?
+In this article, we give answers to some of these and related questions.
+We prove that there is no connectivity that guarantees the $3$-connectedness or $2$-connectedness of the dual for every genus, and give upper bounds for the minimum genus for which (with $c>2$) a $c$-connected embedded graph with a dual that has a $1$- or $2$-cut can occur.
 We prove that already on the torus, we need $6$-connectedness to guarantee $3$-connectedness of the dual and $4$-connectedness to guarantee $2$-connectedness of the dual.

 In the last section, we answer a related question by Plummer and Zha on orientable embeddings of highly connected non-complete graphs.